mattpaz/us-house/us-house/geojson/README.md

     ```bash
     npm install -g geojson-precision
-    geojson-precision -p 4 congress.geojson us-house.geojson
+    geojson-precision -p 4 congress.geojson us-house-min.geojson
     ```

+5. Then we can verify that all the shapes are closed properly by running it through a great tool from MapBox that fixes any issues it finds with the shapes

+    ```bash
+    npm install -g geojson-rewind
+    geojson-rewind us-house-min.geojson > us-house.geojson
+    ```

-5. Then I just copy that `us-house.geojson` into the `./source/us-house.geojson` and I can run `npm run build-geojson`
+6. Then I just copy that `us-house.geojson` into the `./source/us-house.geojson` and I can run `npm run build-geojson`